E-Sh4rk/TypeInference/random.md

   in the typing rules.

 - Rule "Empty" should be removed.
 Instead, test inclusion in the ite rule and generate a special environment bottom if necessary.

-- Implementation part: there should be constraints on the DNF form...
-(What if sp->tp = sn->tn)

 - Should add contraints to types of lambda abstractions